TAP-GGC/TheBeepBops/README.md

 <!-- the emojis are not set in stone!
 If you'd like you can remove them entirely or select your own from https://gist.github.com/rxaviers/7360908 you are welcome to -->

 ## :loudspeaker: About
-The objective of the workshop is to have the participants learn basic coding skills, demonstrate critical thinking, and apply block coding.
-The block coding will have the participants control a robot called mBot Mega to navigate an obstacle course by utilizing various sensors equipped on the robot.
+The objective of the workshop is to have the participants learn basic coding fundamentals, demonstrate critical thinking, and apply block coding.
+Using block coding, the participants will control a robot called mBot Mega to navigate an obstacle course by utilizing various sensors equipped on the robot.
 While programming the mBots for real-world tasks, participants will learn about sensors, 'if' and 'else' statements, and booleans.
 <!-- You can look at other TAP projects if you need a better idea of how to describe your workshops objectives -->

 This workshop will have participants:

-- Program robots to move around through obstacle courses using their onboard sensors for the task of obstacle avoidance.
+- Program a robot to perform basic movement of going forward and backward and using its onboard sensors to test out obstacle avoidance.
-- Participate in a robot competition through a track designed by us, since participants can add variation to their programs like making the mBot move faster/slower, turn more sharply, etc... .
+- Participate in a robot competition by racing through a pre-designed track, since participants can add variation to the program like making the mBot move faster/slower, turn more sharply, etc...

 ## :bulb: Project Information
 <!--